 Aboriginal Families as Teachers

-- support Aboriginal families to provide developmentally rich home learning environments for young children birth to five years
+- support Aboriginal and Torres Strait Islander families to provide developmentally rich home learning environments for young children from birth to five years

 - promote literacy and numeracy rich home learning environments

 - build families’ confidence in their ability to support the healthy development and learning of their children